 by Samantha Malay

-published in Quiddity: International Literary Journal and Public Radio Program
+published in Quiddity: International Literary Journal & Public Radio Program

 I drink coffee from a styrofoam cup

 It’s so early most of the truckers haven’t left yet.

 I can see you in the motel office

 and I can see the corner of an orange bedspread

 on the floor of one room because the door is standing open

 A housekeeping cart is parked outside